 If the calico pleco is sold out, other plecostomus fish can be viewed here.

-The Bristlenose Plecostomus, also known as bushy nose plecostomus, is a freshwater tropical fish that belongs to the family loricariidae.
+The Bristlenose Plecostomus, also known as the bushy nose plecostomus, is a freshwater tropical fish that belongs to the family loricariidae.

 This fish is native to Panama and South America.
 Bristlenose Plecostomus fish can be found in floodplains and river areas of the Amazon Basin.

 These fish will grow to be between four inches and eight inches in length with five inches being common, so the minimum tank size needed would be 30+ gallons.
-(Side note: I have my single female Bristlenose in a 30 gallon along with four small tetras.
+(Side note: I have my single female Bristlenose in a 30 gallon aquarium along with four small tetras.
 I won’t be putting any more fish in that tank.)
 Preferred water temperature is 75 degrees to 80 degrees.
 Recommended pH for the Bristlenose Plecostomus is 6.5 to 7.5.

 Temperament: Bristlenose Plecostomus are peaceful.
 Mine likes to hide only showing itself occasionally.